 The Netherlands Patent Office, a department of the Netherlands Enterprise Agency, implements (inter)national patenting regulations within the Netherlands and promotes the use of patents as a source of information and inspiration.

-We offer support and supervision to entrepreneurs, service organisations, scientists, researchers, students and other interested parties in the Netherlands.
+We offer support and supervision to entrepreneurs, service organisations, scientists, students and other interested parties in the Netherlands.
 You may consult us free of charge regarding any queries about patents and other ways of protecting intellectual property (IP).

 Intellectual property rights